kfro33/Alien-Invasion-Game/README.md

 # Alien-Invasion-Game
-First game in Python 3! /b
+First game in Python 3! \n
 It's a start!